epeguero8311/Team-Green/ODD_TASK_README.md

 ### Task 11 - Our hypothesis is that smokers have higher charges and a wider range of charges than non-smokers.
 Is this hypothesis true for our dataset?
 Split records into smokers vs nonsmokers -> Calculated average charge and found range for each group -> Compared the results

+### Task 13 - Do smokers average lower BMI than non-smokers?
+Split records into smokers vs nonsmokers -> Calculated average for bmi -> Compared the results